Holmes & Watson: Production

 In July 2008, it was reported that Sacha Baron Cohen would play Holmes and Will Ferrell would play Dr. Watson in a comedic take on Sherlock Holmes, to be produced by Judd Apatow with a script written by Etan Cohen, for Columbia Pictures.

 On August 17, 2016, it was reported that Ferrell and John C. Reilly would star in the film, titled Holmes & Watson, and written and directed by Etan Cohen, with Ferrell playing Holmes and Reilly playing Watson.
 On November 14, 2016, Lauren Lapkus was cast to play Millie, with whom Sherlock is obsessed.
 On November 17, 2016, Rob Brydon, Kelly Macdonald, and Rebecca Hall were added to the cast.
 On January 6, 2017, Ralph Fiennes and Hugh Laurie also joined the cast.
 Filming began in early December 2016 in London at Shepperton Studios.
 In early February 2017, film crews were on location at Hampton Court Palace.
-A new song was written for the film by Alan Menken and his lyric-writer Glenn Slater, while the original score was composed by Mark Mothersbaugh.
+A new song called "Strange Sensation" was written for the film by Alan Menken and his lyric-writer Glenn Slater, while the original score was composed by Mark Mothersbaugh.

 Release

-Holmes & Watson originally was scheduled to be released on August 3, 2018, but in August 2017 it was pushed to November 9, 2018.
+Holmes & Watson was originally scheduled to be released on August 3, 2018, but in August 2017 it was pushed to November 9, 2018.
 It was pushed to December 21, 2018, and then finally to December 25, 2018.
 According to Deadline Hollywood, test scores for the film were so low that Sony, foreseeing a poor box-office reception, unsuccessfully attempted to sell its distribution rights to Netflix.